mendix/docs/content/en/docs/refguide/runtime/data-storage/_index.md

 ## 2 Supported Databases

-For apps deployed to the Mendix Cloud, Mendix uses a PostgreSQL database for storing the data defined in the app domain model(s).
+For apps deployed to the Mendix Cloud, Mendix uses a PostgreSQL database for storing the data defined in the app domain model (or models).

 If you are deploying to a different infrastructure, you will need to provide your own database.
 See [System Requirements](/refguide/system-requirements/#databases) for the list of supported databases.